Max-Mogilski/haveFun/README.md

 Live: https://hero1230.github.io/haveFun/

+### Run locally

+1. Open your terminal and then type

+$ git clone {the url to the GitHub repo}

+This clones the repo

+2. cd into the new folder and type

+$ npm install

+This installs the required dependencies

+3. To run the React project.
+$ npm start

+You are done!
+Now you can start editing the React project in the new folder that's created.

 # Functionalities:

 Main purpose of application is to provide fun games and excellent UX not for real money.